sighupio/distribution/docs/schemas/immutable-kfd-v1alpha2.md

 **minimum length**: the minimum number of characters for this string is: `1`

+## .spec.kubernetes.loadBalancers.vrrp.enabled

+### Description

+Enable VRRP for load balancer high availability.
+If false, only the first load balancer will be active.
+Default: false

 ## .spec.kubernetes.loadBalancers.vrrp.interface

 ### Description

 Network interface where the VIP will be configured.
+Required when enabled is true.
 Must exist on ALL load balancer nodes.
 Examples: ens3, eth0, eno1

 ### Constraints